claus-codes/tutorials/README.md

 The *afterthought* expression uses the [increment `++` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Increment) to increase the value of `index` at the end of each iteration.

-Inside the loop a constant value `country` is defined, and it is assigned the value of `countries` at `index`.
+Inside the loop the constant `country` is defined, and it is assigned the value of `countries` at `index`.
 The value of `country` is then logged.

 ```js
 for (const country of countries) {